-My day of pampering began with an oceanfront breakfast at House Without a Key.
+My day of pampering in Oahu began with an oceanfront breakfast at House Without a Key.
 While the restaurant draws tourists and locals alike every night with Hawaiian music and classic hula they also offer an amazing breakfast.

 The hostess and servers were very attentive remembering my name, even though I was not a hotel guest.
 I was seated immediately at a lanai table overlooking the ocean.
 The breakfast buffet included traditional American breakfast items of sausages, bacon, eggs, pancakes, and an impressive omelet bar.
 It also included Japanese breakfast items like miso soup, rice, and pickles.

 When I sat down, the server came over to remove the nets and asked if I was enjoying my breakfast, again using my name.
-It was hard to leave, since I was enjoying my seat by the water and my ever-full cup of coffee.
+It was hard to leave since I was enjoying my seat by the water and my ever-full cup of coffee.

 To continue my day of luxury I headed next door to SpaHalekulani.
 The healing traditions of the Pacific Islands—including Samoa, Tonga and Tahiti— inspire this spa’s authentic treatments, which use only fresh island ingredients, such as coconut, orchid, hibiscus, seaweed and papaya.

 The ritual finished with a light misting, the entire experience leaving my feet invigorated.
 I was escorted to my private treatment suite, not a large impersonal locker room that is shared with other spa guests.

 I was in one of the tandem suites with the Furo.
 Sitting on each of the massage tables was a bowl containing a maile (pronounced my-lee) vine, SpaHalekulani’s signature fragrance.
 I chose the Pohaku massage which included the incorporation of heated stones within a custom massage; the entire experience was 105 minutes.

 I showered and got ready in the same suite.
 An attendant waited for me outside my door with iced tea.
 She led me to the spa’s private terrace surrounded by foliage and a garden courtyard, where I could see Gray’s Beach, known by the Hawaiians for its healing “Kawehewehe” waters.

 I was served chocolate mocha ice cream created by the hotel’s pastry chef along with iced tea and bottled Hawaiian water.
 The serving tray also contained a personal note from my therapist thanking me for coming into the spa and wishing me an enjoyable afternoon tea later that day.

 I headed a few doors down to the Moana Surfrider, A Westin Resort & Spa to meet my friend Candice for high tea.
 Often referred to as the “First lady of Waikiki”, the legendary landmark introduced the world to Hawaiian hospitality in 1901.

 We were excited when we saw the gorgeous tiered display of sandwiches and desserts.
-Our display contained sandwiches of Westphalian ham and tomato, curried turkey salad in a croissant, and smoked salmon, warm scones with real Devonshire cream, and assorted sweets of petit fours, chocolate-glazed cream puffs and creamy fruit tarts.
+Our display contained sandwiches of Westphalian ham and tomato, curried turkey salad in a croissant, and smoked salmon, warm scones with real Devonshire cream, and assorted sweets of petit fours, chocolate-glazed cream puffs, and creamy fruit tarts.

 All the items appeared to be made meticulously and everything was delicious.
-Our server consistently kept our tea pot full of hot water.
-Kaffir lime-lemon grass enhanced green tea sorbet was a refreshing finale to the grand experience.
+Our server consistently kept our teapot full of hot water.
+Kaffir lime-lemon grass-enhanced green tea sorbet was a refreshing finale to the grand experience.